catshout/casisp-runtime/README.md

 admin
 passw0rd
 ````
 To modify this user you must edit the etc/users.properties file.
 The admin user is also securing the deployment API.
+When changing the standard user and password the file `var/casisp/deploy/isp.activemqConnectionFactory.xml` needs to be changed as well.

+For further details and component references follow the documentation links below.

 ## Integration Services